aappddeevv/scalajs-reaction/fabric/README.md

 }

 export type IStyleBase = IRawStyle | string | false | null | undefined;
-export interface IStyleBaseArray extends Array<IStyle> { }
+export interface IStyleBaseArray extends Array<IStyle> {}
 export type IStyle = IStyleBase | IStyleBaseArray;
 ```

-* Can we express that in pure scala.js js data structures while remaining typed?
+- Can we express that in pure scala.js js data structures while remaining typed?
-* If not, what's the minimal that we need?
+- If not, what's the minimal that we need?
 Abstract data types, fixed point types.

+# Generator

+The generator generates some large constant objects...to save me typing.